Anushka-shukla/Homerun/README.md

 | `paid` | Payment completed | How it settled, then complete order |
 | `completed` | Trip summary | Earnings, surge, units delivered, minutes of 60, then rate the customer |

-**The gate sequence is the part I am most confident about.** Most delivery apps stop at "go to the store".
 In a materials dark store, cement and pipes come off a loading dock, paint comes out of a sealed bay, and small electrical goods come over a counter.
 Sending one partner to one door means dragging 150 kg across a store floor.
 So each SKU carries its gate, the app builds the driving route through the yard, and the partner scans a separate picker QR at each gate.

 ---

-## 5. Decisions worth explaining
+## 3. Logic

 - **Vehicle capacity decides the assignment, not just distance.** A bike 0.9 km away is skipped for a Tata Ace 0.4 km away when the load is 150 kg.
 The